SAB-profiel › BIM 3D

 SAB BIM 3D

-BIM-objects for SAB products
+BIM objects for SAB products

-Tata Steel DNA Profiler for BIM 3D models and data The Tata Steel BIM DNA Profiler is introduced in London at the end of March.
-Tata Steel has developed a groundbreaking tool with BIM 3D models and product data to support architects, constructors, assembly companies and facility managers.
-The unique flexible web-based free tool contains all 6,100 European construction products from Tata Steel – including those from brands in the Benelux such as SAB®, ComFlor® and Celsius®.
-The BIM objects are available in all relevant BIM software formats, including Autodesk Revit, ARCHICAD, Allplan and Trimble SketchUp.
+The 3Dfindit website is a groundbreaking tool with BIM 3D models that support architects, structural engineers, installation companies, and facility managers.
+The BIM objects are available in all relevant BIM software formats, including Autodesk Revit, ARCHICAD, Allplan, and Trimble SketchUp.
 The BIM objects can also be downloaded and edited in various levels of detail.
-To use the BIM models and product data, you must register once at www.tatasteeldnaprofiler.com.
-The tool is several languages.
-For a short explanation of the tool, watch the video here.
-Read the full English press release about the DNA Profiler.
+To use the BIM models and product data, you must register once.

 What is BIM?